crystal-xz-huang/toohak-backend/data.md

 }
 ```

 [Optional] short description: This data structure contains information about the users and quizzes.
-Users is an array of objects where each user
+Users and quizzes are an array of objects where user and quiz is an object.